-- Fry potatoes in olive oil until browned on all sides.
+- Fry potatoes in a skillet on medium heat in olive oil until browned on all sides.
 Add capers in the last few minutes of frying.

 - Layer arugula and then tomatoes on a large platter.
 Top with potatoes and any hot oil.
 Top with dressing, feta cheese and scallions.